VitorHKato/Javascript-Basics/README.md

 - Ask the user for two boolean values (true or false) and display the result of the AND, OR, and NOT logical operations between them.
 - Ask the user for two numbers and a logical operator (&& for AND, || for OR) and display the result of the logical expression.
 - Ask the user for two strings and display a message indicating whether they are equal or different.

+## Selection Structures
+- Triangle Validation: Write a program that asks the user for three numbers representing the sides of a triangle.
+The program should check if these three numbers can form a valid triangle (the sum of any two sides must be greater than the third side).
+If valid, classify the triangle as equilateral, isosceles, or scalene.
+- Leap Year Verification: Implement a program that asks the user for a year and checks if it is a leap year.
+A year is a leap year if it is divisible by 4, except for years that are divisible by 100 but not divisible by 400.
+- Rock, Paper, Scissors Game: Develop a program that allows the user to play Rock, Paper, Scissors against the computer.
+The program should prompt the user for their choice and generate a random choice for the computer.
+Display who the winner was or if there was a tie.